Friday, 11 November 2011

 Home on the Range

-As a young girl Lizzie Cave (later Grandma Abson) lived in the small two up-two down terraced house which had a black leaded range.
+As a young girl, Lizzie Cave (later Grandma Abson) lived in the small two up-two down terraced house which had a black leaded range.
 As second eldest in the family, she often said she had to knead half a stone of bread dough before she went to school.
-Later, working as Cook in charge in the kitchens at Oakleigh, a large imposing Victorian house in Wath on Dearne for Mrs Hick, gave her that mysterious knowledge of what was just the “right temperature”.
+Later, working as Cook in charge in the kitchens at Oakleigh, a large imposing Victorian house in Wath on Dearne for her employer, Mrs Hick, gave her that mysterious knowledge of what was the “right temperature” for her baking.
 As a result, she never was too explicit about cooking times and temperatures, with slow, moderate and quick as common descriptions.
-In Grandma Abson's Traditional Baking, I have included a cooking conversion table for different types of ovens and suggested times and oven temperatures.
+In Grandma Abson's Traditional Baking, I've included a cooking conversion table for different types of ovens and suggested times and oven temperatures.
 Keep in mind that modern fan ovens should be at a cooler temperature than conventional ovens and may require slightly less cooking time.

 It’s great to see there are still ranges to admire around the country.
-At Cusworth Hall in Doncaster, there is a range on display in the kitchen and there’s even a working range at Clifton Park Museum in Rotherham which was restored in 2005 to working order.
-You can go to visit them and feel the warm glow of the range and reminisce about toasting teacakes by the fire.
+There’s a range at Clifton Park Museum Rotherham, which was restored in 2005 to working order.
+You can go to visit and feel the warm glow of the range and reminisce about toasting teacakes by the fire.

-Many Yorkshire folk claim that Yorkshire Puddings can only be made properly in an old-fashioned kitchen range but don’t let that put you off making them in your oven at home!
+Many Yorkshire folk claim that Yorkshire Puddings can only be made properly in an old-fashioned kitchen range but don’t let that put you off making them in your oven at home.
+Just get the oven hot and the fat sizzling!